demharters/assemblyTutorial/deNovoAssembly.md

 	Java SE 8+
 	GCC 4.5+

-The default command for running canu is:
+The default command for running canu with nanopore reads is (assuming that you have already extracted your fasta files from the fast5 files using e.g. poretools.
+See the [alignment tutorial](https://github.com/demharters/assemblyTutorial/blob/master/alignment.md) for details.):

 ```
 canu -p ecoli -d ecoli-oxford genomeSize=4.8m -nanopore-raw oxford.fasta